AfnanAlomairi/Arabic-Synthetic-Text-Generator/README.md

 # Arabic-Synthetic-Text-Generator 🚀🤖

 **Arabic-Synthetic-Text-Generator** is a web-based tool designed to generate Arabic synthetic text in a predefined format.
-It uses a large language model backend to create text based on user input for various fields, complexities, topics, and lengths.
+It uses a large language model backend (Command) to create text based on user input for various fields, complexities, topics, and lengths.

 ## Features
 - **Field**: Define the field of the generated text.